Level 0 – Pre-classical

 Level 3 – Advanced

 Students delve into expressing emotions in various kinds of interpretive dances.
 Students also begin to explore more complex thalas and rhythmic structures.
+Students are taught components of injury prevention and stricter Anga Shuddi (proper form and movement).

 - Padams